OfficeDev/office-js-docs-pr/docs/concepts/duplicate-legacy-metaos-add-ins.md

     ]
     ```

-1. If you are marketing the add-in through [AppSource](https://appsource.microsoft.com/) there is a further step.
+1. If you're marketing the add-in through [AppSource](https://appsource.microsoft.com/), there's a further step.
 Give the "customOfficeAddin" property an additional child property named "assetId" with the AppSource asset ID as its value.
-The following is an example:
+The following is an example.

     ```json
     "hide": {